Yulin-W/alternate-history-editor/README.md

 Note: some of the below gifs were recorded with older versions of the app; thus map appearance may differ now (regions though stay the same)

-Note: scenarios are not guranteed to be historically accurate nor do they represent personal views of the author
+Disclaimer: The below scenario maps were not intended to be historically exact nor do they represent personal views of the author.
+The maps are provided without any warranty of any kind whatsoever, either express or implied.

 [1936AD: Coming of the Storm](https://raw.githubusercontent.com/Yulin-W/alternate-history-editor/master/Historic%20Scenarios/1936AD.json)
 ![](https://raw.githubusercontent.com/Yulin-W/alternate-history-editor/master/Historic%20Scenarios/1936AD.gif)